nmeum/insomnia/contrib/README.md

 a section for each script contained in this directory further explaining how it is intended to be used.

+## irc-menu

+This script spawns an insomnia instance on a remote machine using [mosh][mosh web], it allows selecting the channel for which the instance should be spawned interactively using [fzf][fzf github].

 ## termux-client

 This script allows using insomnia from Android phones running